am1ru1/LargeQuoteTwitterBot/README.md

 Tweet 2:

 >This quote is far too long for a tweet, far too long.
-The verbose nature of the afformentioned quote renders it unable to conform to the...
+The verbose nature of the aforementioned quote renders it unable to conform to the...

 Thus, this will appear on the twitter feed as:

 >This quote is far too long for a tweet, far too long.
-The verbose nature of the afformentioned quote renders it unable to conform to the...
+The verbose nature of the aforementioned quote renders it unable to conform to the...

 >Twitter character limit of 140.
 Alas, this shall quote shall take up 2 tweets.